ADGEfficiency/dsr-rl/PITCHME.md

 ### Matthew Rahtz of Amid Fish

 RL specific
-- test your environment using a baseline algorithm
-- normalize observations
 - end to end tests of training
 - gym envs: -v0 environments mean 25% of the time action is ignored and previous action is repeated.
 Use -v4 to get rid of the randomness